-I’m super excited for this week because, in honor of my 13th wedding anniversary, I am relaunching my amazing resource called My Healthy Marriage Solution, a 105-page collection of carefully curated content designed to make your marriage the best relationship it could possibly be!
+I’m super excited for this week because, in honor of my 13th wedding anniversary, I am relaunching my amazing resource called the Marriage Builders Toolkit, a 105-page collection of carefully curated content designed to make your marriage the best relationship it could possibly be!

-In the pages of My Healthy Marriage Solution, you will find resources like date night planners and prayer calendars, conversation starters and Bible verse cards, love letter prompts and a full-length ebook on the puzzle pieces of a strong and healthy marriage.
+In the pages of the Marriage Builders Toolkit, you will find resources like date night planners and prayer calendars, conversation starters and Bible verse cards, love letter prompts and a full-length ebook on the puzzle pieces of a strong and healthy marriage.

 This collection has the potential to radically change your marriage and make it the sweet respite your soul longs for!